webbouwer/artificium/README.md

-# artificium
+# artificium (setup)

 Setup version 0.0.1

-Plugin for artifact collections
+Them (startup) for artifact collections

-A plugin to combine posts and media along a categroy structure
+A theme to combine posts and media along a categroy structure - rebuild as collection-plugin

 #### Sources